AlexandreSuperCC/ASCC/README.md

 ### Hello World :computer:

 - 🔭 I’m currently studying at <a href="https://www.utbm.fr">UTBM</a> in France after an bachelor degree at <a href="http://shu.admissions.cn/">Shanghai University </a>
-- :rocket: Currently learning about Full stack Development.
+- :rocket: Currently learning about Full Stack Development.
 - :mortar_board: Bachelor in Software Dev from <a href="http://shu.admissions.cn">SHU</a>.